kubeflow/website/content/en/docs/external-add-ons/kserve/kserve.md

 ## Standalone KServe
   ### [Quickstart Install](https://kserve.github.io/website/0.7/get_started/)
-!!! warning
     KServe Quickstart Environments are for experimentation use only.
-For production installation, see our [Administrator's Guide](../admin)
+For production installation, see our [Administrator's Guide](https://kserve.github.io/website/0.7/admin/serverless/)

 ## Learn more